STEPHANIE PATTERSON, LMFT

 My partner doesn't think we have problems.
 Do I still come?

-If your partner opts out, then absolutely come alone.
-You can still make changes within yourself and your relationship.
-Sometimes partners are encouraged by your courage and growth to join couple sessions with you.
+Even if your partner opts out, coming alone is absolutely worthwhile.
+You can still make meaningful changes within yourself and your relationship.
+Often, a partner’s courage and growth inspires one to begin their own therapeutic journey later on.

 I AM LDS: WILL YOU BE TALKING WITH MY BISHOP OR MISSION PRESIDENT?